otrv4/otrv4/otrv4.md

 with TLV type 7 for situations where a user question is sent and when it is not sent.
 In cases where the question is not present, the user-speicified DATA portion of the secret has length 0 and value NUL.
 Lastly, OTRv4 creates fingerprints using SHA3-256.
-Thus the size of the fingerprint in the "Secret Information" section of OTRv3 [3] should be 32 bytes in size.
+Thus, the size of the fingerprint in the "Secret Information" section of OTRv3 [3] should be 32 bytes in size.

 To define the SMP values under Ed448, we reuse the previously defined generator